tarikemir/DietManagementSystem/README.md

-!!!
+## !!!
 THERE IS A POSTMAN COLLECTION IN THE REPOSITORY !!!
+Detailed api requests can be imported to Postman.
+## !!!
+DATABASE SCHEMA DOCUMENTATION IN THE REPOSITORY !!!
+You can find the database schema documentation in the repository as pdf file.

 # Diet Management System